 If you can imagine how hard this was, consider thanking the planners who took all this abuse and persisted in pushing the plan through, because they believed in everywhere-to-everywhere networks and knew this would work if it were tried.
 I’m especially thinking of:

 - Ken Zatarain, who was a TriMet service planner at the time and who is still at the agency.
-Thank him at: zataraik AT trimet DOT org .
+Thank him at: ken dot zatarain at wsp.org.

 - Thomas G. Matoff, the single most important mentor in my own transit career, and probably the critical player in pushing the grid through.
 Tom, who was service planning manager and thus Ken’s boss, was an eloquent, passionate and persistent advocate for the grid both inside and outside the agency.
 He was the first person I’ve met, and one of the few I’ve known, who could convey how essential network design is to the life, joy, and prosperity of a city.
 Tom went on to be General Manager of Sacramento Regional Transit and is now working on the Sonoma-Marin rail project in California.
-Thank him at: tmatoff AT sonomamarintrain DOT org .
+Thank him at: tmatoff at ltk dot org .

 I’m dead serious: If you value being able to get around Portland in all directions, thank them.
 In other words, do one of these things: